Student Loan Calculator

 - Fixed vs. variable rates.
 Unlike federal student loans, which offer only fixed interest rates, some private lenders offer fixed or variable student loan interest rates.
 A fixed rate won’t change during your loan term, but variable rates can decrease or increase based on market conditions.

 - Term length.
 How short or long your student loan term is dramatically changes how much total interest you’ll pay.
 In addition to calculating your total interest paid, the student loan calculator above shows you how much of your monthly payment goes toward interest; to see this view, click on “show amortization schedule.”

 - Credit score.
 Private student loans require a credit check.
 The stronger your credit, the more likely you’ll be offered competitive, low interest rates.
 Borrowers shopping for bad credit student loans might be approved at a higher interest rate, which means more money spent on interest charges overall.

 Students who need to borrow a student loan for the upcoming school year should always compare a handful of loan options.
-Examine interest rates, terms and borrower perks or benefits between various lenders before making a decision.
+Examine interest rates, repayment terms and borrower perks between various lenders before making a decision.